pedsm/deepHack/README.md

 # DeepHack
-An deep learning system that will decide the best and easiest way to win some Hackathon swag
+An deep learning system that will decide the best and easiest way to win some Hackathon swag.
+Check it out at [deephack.jnthn.uk](http://deephack.jnthn.uk).

 ![deephack](/screenshot.png)